Dev-EndLess/Node-JS/part-4/README.md

 ## Information about this Repo
 <ol>
-<li>building a custom log module
+<li>Building a custom log module
-<li>events module and EventEmitter
+<li>Events module and EventEmitter
 </ol>